alextang809/RhyCare/README.md

    11. Records Page backend

-       * Design note: The app shows a progress indicator when data is being fetched from database.
+       * Design note: The app shows a progress indicator when data are being fetched from database.

        * Implementation note: We first developed the backend of Records Page to make sure the system is working since this is more crucial to this page, and then proceeded to develop the frontend.

    12. Records Page frontend